oroconnor/reverie/_posts/2020-12-29-pollutionrose.md

 windrose(dataframename, ws = "actualwindspeedcolumnname", wd = "actualwinddirectioncolumnname")
 ```

 windrose() displays "Frequency of Counts by Wind Direction."
 In this case, the "counts" are of windspeed measurements that fall into different bins of windspeed ranges. pollutionrose() also creates a visualization showing "Frequency of Counts by Wind Direction."
-However, with pollutionrose(), the "counts" are measurements of a certain pollutant, again seperated into bins.
+However, with pollutionrose(), the "counts" are measurements of a certain pollutant, again separated into bins.

 The pollutionrose chart shows how different wind directions contribute to the counts of this particular pollutant, as broken down into ranges.